TheoCaudan/TheoCaudan/README.md

 - 👋 Hi, I’m @TheoCaudan
 - 👀 I’m interested in Music, Backpacking and Cybersecurity
-- 🌱 I’m currently working as a technician in a big company and learning on my spare time all I can about Ethical Hacking and Cybersecurity in general
+- 🌱 Soon I'll be in coop training course as an IT engineer specialized in Cybersecurity in Operation Projects Quality and Safety Services of the company I work for.
 - 💞️ I’m looking to collaborate on learning all I can to improve my skills in Cybersecurity and IT in all its aspects
 - 📫 It's possible to reach me by email at theocaudan38@gmail.com